mrolle45/scopetools/scopetools/typing.md

 The GLOB tree will need to examine the AST for the module to determine if the first type ignore line satisfies the above requirement.
 (Future enhancement) The AST traverser in `treebuild.py` will provide this indication, via `tree.type_ignores(linenos, all=True)`.

+# Typing State

+- `tree.type_hint(var: str, type: str, type_comment: bool = False)`

+This provides either an annotation or a type comment associated with a named variable.
+An annotation is always a str, which could be a forward reference to the actual annotation expression in the program.